 The bottom line

-Knowing how much it costs to insure a Ford Explorer is important for managing your budget.
-Insurance rates can change based on the car’s model year, trim, age and location.
+It’s essential to know how much it will cost to insure your Ford Explorer so you can plan your budget.
+Insurance rates can vary based on the car’s age, model, year, trim and your location.

 You can keep costs down by maintaining a clean driving record, taking advantage of available discounts and reviewing your insurance policy at least once a year.
 This way, you can have the coverage you need without paying too much.